 Then Quick Ratio = ($100 + $500) / $1000 = 0.6x

-- Accounts Receivables are more liquid than the inventories.
+- Accounts Receivables are more liquid than inventories.

 - It should be noted that a low quick ratio may not always mean liquidity issues for the company.
-You may find low quick ratios in businesses that sell on cash basis (for example, restaurants, supermarkets etc).
-In these businesses there are no receivables, however, there maybe a huge pile of inventory.
+You may find low quick ratios in businesses that sell on a cash basis (for example, restaurants, supermarkets, etc.).
+In these businesses, there are no receivables; however, there may be a huge pile of inventory.

 Quick Ratio analysis – Colgate Case Study Example

-Let us now look at the Quick Ratio calculations in Colgate.
+Let us now look at the Quick Ratio Interpretation in Colgate.

 As compared to its Peers, Colgate has a very healthy quick ratio.

-While, Unilever’s Quick Ratio has been declining for the past 5-6 years, we also note that P&G Quick ratio is much lower than that of Colgate.
+While Unilever’s Quick Ratio has been declining for the past 5-6 years, we also note that the P&G Quick ratio is much lower than that of Colgate.

 #3 – Cash Ratio analysis